marwahaha/friendlog/README.md

 $ friendlog
 ```

-Add some friends and the ideal interval you'd like to see them (in days):
+Add friends and an ideal interval (in days) you'd like to see them:
 ```
 $ friendlog add Alice 5  # your best friend
 $ friendlog add "Bob Doe" 15   # not quite so close